 Remember, the more you tell us about what you need from public transport, and any barriers or concerns you have about using it, the better our framework will be.

-Your survey answers and any ideas you raise or comment on in the forum will be grouped together with other people’s thoughts.
-We will analyse everything for common themes, as well as new ideas.
+Your survey answers and any ideas you raised or commented on in the forum have been grouped together with other people’s thoughts.
+We are analysing everything for common themes, as well as new ideas.

 The comments and themes will help us finalise the framework and action plans.